tinyvision-ai-inc/pico-ice/Docs/programming_the_fpga.md

 The FPGA normally boots from a dedicated serial NOR flash.
 This flash can be programmed by the Pico processor which exposes the flash to the host OS as either a removable drive or a DFU endpoint.

+On Windows, while the RaspberryPi guide mentions using Visual Studio Code with a plugin a an IDE, better results were obtained by using the [WSL2 environment](https://learn.microsoft.com/en-us/windows/wsl/install).

 ## Using a Drag-Drop or file copy scheme

+You would need a compiler toolchain installed for building the [UF2 Tools](uf2_tools.html) on your system.
+You can use the DFU mode if you wish to avoid this.

 Out of the box, the [default firmware](https://github.com/tinyvision-ai-inc/pico-ice/releases/) should already be present on your board.
 You can skip step 1 if this is the case.